MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Core/About/about_Scopes.md

 PowerShell protects access to variables, aliases, functions, and PowerShell drives (PSDrives) by limiting where they can be read and changed.
-PowerShell uses scope rules to ensure that you don't accidentally change an item that shouldn't be changed.
+PowerShell uses scope rules to ensure that you don't make unintentional changes to items in other scopes.

 ## Scope rules